Protection of children and adults policy statement

 Safeguarding is everyone’s responsibility.

-We will review this statement and our policy and procedures annually.
-The next review will be completed by the end of March 2020
+We will review this statement and our policy & procedures annually.
+The next review will be undertaken by March 2024.

 The Safeguarding Team